seanbaxter/DirectXShaderCompiler/docs/CodingStandards.rst

 <http://yosefk.com/c++fqa/ctors.html#fqa-10.12>`_ where the order of
-initialization is undefined between globals in different source files, the entire concept of static constructors is at odds with the common use case of LLVM as a library linked into a larger application.
+initialization is undefined between globals in different source files, the entire concept of static constructors is at odds with the common use case of LLVM37 as a library linked into a larger application.

-Consider the use of LLVM as a JIT linked into another application (perhaps for `OpenGL, custom languages <http://llvm.org/Users.html>`_, `shaders in movies
+Consider the use of LLVM37 as a JIT linked into another application (perhaps for `OpenGL, custom languages <http://llvm37.org/Users.html>`_, `shaders in movies
-<http://llvm.org/devmtg/2010-11/Gritz-OpenShadingLang.pdf>`_, etc).
+<http://llvm37.org/devmtg/2010-11/Gritz-OpenShadingLang.pdf>`_, etc).
 Due to the
-design of static constructors, they must be executed at startup time of the entire application, regardless of whether or how LLVM is used in that larger application.
+design of static constructors, they must be executed at startup time of the entire application, regardless of whether or how LLVM37 is used in that larger application.
 There are two problems with this:

 * The time to run the static constructors impacts startup time of applications